bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

-In the sequel, we will describe the `-XOverloadedRecordFields` extension, which permits multiple field declarations with the same label, introduces new record field constraints and a new syntax for record projection.
+In the sequel, we will describe the `-XOverloadedRecordFields` extension, which permits multiple field declarations with the same label and introduces new record field constraints.

+Previous versions of this proposal suggested changing the lexical syntax so that record projections could be written postfix, immediately following a dot.
+For example, `e.personId` would be roughly equivalent to `personId e`.
+This would be a breaking change (when the extension was enabled) as composition would need spaces around the dot operator.
+However, it would mean that the field name would not have to be in scope, allowing better library separation.
+For example, `e.personId` would be valid even if no `personId` fields were in scope.

+In the light of feedback, we propose **no changes to dot syntax** for the time being.
+In the future, we could add a separate extension to treat [dot as postfix function application](records/declared-overloaded-record-fields/dot-postfix).
+Note that the [ lens](http://hackage.haskell.org/package/lens) library encourages the use of dot with no spaces, as composition is used to chain lenses.

 ### Record field constraints